nachosteam/nachos-console/readme.md

 # Requirements
 ### OS:
-- Windows version higher 8.1 (you can try to run on lower versions, but you will encounter problems, such as curl being missing)
+- Windows 10 build 17063 or later (you can try to run on lower versions, but you will encounter problems)
 - Linux

 # HOW 2 COMPILE